 After phase 1 is over, your diet will consist only of foods selected from a list of approved options, and salt is a no-no. Make sure that during phase 1 you get a good amount of all of the foods you love so as not to feel deprived during phase 2.
 Remember that the extra fat put on during these two days is supposed to burn off slowly during the next phase, and not having enough stored beforehand can make your final weeks more difficult.
 The weight loss is fast on the HCG diet and sticking to a healthy lifestyle afterward will ensure you keep it off for good.

-Read more here: Hcg Diet Phase 1 Loading Phase
+Read the Compete Guide to P1 Here: Hcg Diet Phase 1 Loading Phase

 Phase 2 (P2): The Weight Loss Phase.

 Hcg Diet Phase 2 is the infamous weight loss phase of the plan, where a strict protocol is followed and rapid weight loss occurs.
 This is the most challenging of all Hcg Diet Phases, and includes following the 500 calorie diet, minimal exercise, and taking Hcg consistently.
-There are a number of specifics to this protocol, which are best explained here: Hcg Diet Phase 2 resource page with dozens of frequently asked questions and topics regarding Phase 2.
+There are a number of specifics to this protocol,: Hcg Diet Phase 2 resource page with dozens of frequently asked questions and topics regarding Phase 2.

 This phase lasts from 26 days, to 40 days, which is referred to as a “long round.”